fastify/csrf-protection/README.md

 ### `fastify.csrfProtection(request, reply, next)`

-A hook that you can use for protecting routes or enitre plugins from CSRF attacks.
+A hook that you can use for protecting routes or entire plugins from CSRF attacks.
 Generally, we recommend to use the `onRequest` hook, but if you are sending the token via the body, then you should use `preValidation` or `preHandler`.